Trust & Authenticity

 - Drugs or drug paraphernalia

-- Imagery that is designed to provoke or offend
+- Imagery that is designed to provoke, offend, or shock

 Quality & Appearance

 - All images must be relevant to the linked content

 - Images must be good quality

 - Images must be clear, recognizable, and properly oriented

 - Images that have been altered with Photoshop or other graphic editing softwares will not be permitted